cjacker/opensource-toolchain-8051/README.md

 make install
 ```

-If the installation prefix isn't set to standard dir (such as '/usr' or '/usr/local), you need add the `<prefix>/bin` dir to PATH env.
+If the installation prefix isn't set to standard dir (standard dir means '/usr' or '/usr/local), you need add the `<prefix>/bin` dir to PATH env.

 # SDK